apache/pulsar/wireshark/README.md

 -->

-Note: this lua script may cause crash in the newest version of Wireshark, see [#18439](https://github.com/apache/pulsar/issues/18439).
+> **Note**: This Lua script may cause a crash in the newest version of Wireshark, see [#18439](https://github.com/apache/pulsar/issues/18439).
 Please make sure the version of Wireshark is lower than v4.0.0.

 # How to use